 What do you do when you fall in love with a plant but you know it spreads and could take over your entire garden?
 You don’t have to give up your hopes of nurturing this plant, you just have to learn how to contain it securely without destroying its beauty.
 Favorite Spreaders Many different plants […]

 Are you ready to add trees and shrubs to your landscape?
-You don’t need to hire professionals to do the planting when you learn the basics of doing it the right way yourself.
-Soil Preparation How quickly and how well trees become established once they are planted is affected by the amount of stress they […]
+You don’t necessarily need to hire professionals to do the planting when you learn the basics of doing it the right way yourself.
+Soil Preparation Minimizing planting stress is the goal of proper planting.
+This will affect how quickly and how well trees become […]

 Are you ready to get your pond started up for another beautiful spring and summer?
 It can be a big job to rejuvenate such a large water feature so it remains balanced and healthy after a long, harsh winter, but with a few careful steps, your pond can be back in shape in no time. […]

 Worried that you may have to give up color in your landscape to save on maintenance and water?
 Afraid that watering restrictions in your area will put a damper on your colorful flowerbeds, borders and shrubs?
 It doesn’t have to be that way!
 Many brightly-colored trees, shrubs and flowers don’t require as much water once […]